Doing Laundry with Kids

 Be cautious as you go forth doing laundry with kids.
 Mixing water, soap, dirt, and kids can be a recipe for disaster.
 Here are some solutions to kids' common laundry problems:

 Sweater shrinking.
 To unshrink a sweater, soak it in a sinkful of warm water and two tablespoons of baby shampoo, which relaxes natural fibers such as wool, for 15 minutes.
-Remove the sweater from the water, and roll it in a towel to reduce moisture.
+Remove the sweater from the water and roll it in a towel to reduce moisture.

-Color bleeding.
-Guess they forgot to sort correctly.
-But all is not lost, especially if the overly colored shirt or pants haven't been tossed in the dryer.
-Wash again, in the hottest water safe for the fabric, as many times as necessary to rinse out the transferred color.
+Wash again in the hottest water safe for the fabric, as many times as necessary, to rinse out the transferred color.
 I know about this one.
 It's a challenge I've successfully tackled in my own home.

 Fabric pilling.
 Many synthetic clothes shed tiny fibers that ball up and cling to the garments.
 Remove these pills with a fuzz-removing device, such as a sweater shaver.